JJackDiaz/Laravel-9-Argon-dashboard/README.md

 After initializing a fresh instance of Laravel (and making all the necessary configurations), install the preset using one of the provided methods:
 Via composer

-- **[Cd to your Laravel app]**
+1. [Cd] to your Laravel app
-- **[Type in your terminal: composer require laravel/ui]**
+2. Type in your terminal: [composer require laravel/ui]
-- **[Install this preset via composer require laravel-frontend-presets/argon.
+3. Install this preset via [composer require laravel-frontend-presets/argon].
 No need to register the service provider.
 Laravel 9.x & up can auto detect the package.]**
-- **[Run php artisan ui argon command to install the Argon preset.
-This will install all the necessary assets and also the custom auth views, it will also add the auth route in routes/web.php (NOTE: If you run this command several times, be sure to clean up the duplicate Auth entries in routes/web.php)]**
+4. Run php artisan ui argon command to install the Argon preset.
+This will install all the necessary assets and also the
+5. custom auth views, it will also add the auth route in routes/web.php (NOTE: If you run this command several times, be sure to clean up the duplicate Auth entries in routes/web.php)]**
-- **[In your terminal run composer dump-autoload]**
+6. In your terminal run composer dump-autoload]**
-- **[Run php artisan migrate:fresh --seed to create basic users table]**
+7. Run php artisan migrate:fresh --seed to create basic users table]**

 ## By using the archive